Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 * TOC
 {:toc}

-Ten years ago, I joined my company to perform applied research after I got my PhD degree.
-Working as a computational biologist in drug discovery, I often get questions from students and junior researchers who are in their first postdoc position.
-The most frequent question that I get is &lsquo;*How does industrial research look like/compare with academia?*&rsquo;.
-It is only closely followed by the relevant question: &lsquo;*Would you recommend working in industry?*&rsquo;.
+Ten years ago, after getting my PhD, I joined my company to perform applied research, working as a computational biologist in drug discovery.
+Since then I often get questions from both students and junior researchers in their first postdoc position.
+The most frequent one, if we exclude the ones asking about my salaries explicitly or implicitly, is &lsquo;*How does industrial research look like/compare with academia?*&rsquo;.
+It is only closely followed by the relevant
+question: &lsquo;*Would you recommend working in industry?*&rsquo;.
+Because my company and many other pharmaceutical and life-science companies offer temporary (mostly two-year) postdoc programs, the second question is sometimes more
+concrete: &lsquo;*What are the pros and cons of working as an industrial postdoc?*&rsquo;

-Both questions show that, despite huge investment in research and development by the pharmaceutical and life-science industry (some companies spend almost 20% of their income), industrial research remains mysterious for students and junior researchers (and probably even more so for the public).
-It is therefore not surprising that when students and junior researchers weight their career options, they often leave out the option of pursuing a postdoc position in industrial research, or rank it behind other options, for instance pursuing a tenure track in academia, working for government or non-government organizations, and aiming at a permanent position in industry.
+These questions show that, despite huge investment in research and development by the pharmaceutical and life-science industry (some companies spend almost 20% of their income), industrial research remains mysterious for students and junior researchers (and probably even more so for the public).
+It is therefore not surprising that when students and junior researchers weight their career options, they are often not aware of the option of pursuing a postdoc position in industry.
+Even they know about this possibility, they may rank it behind other options, for instance pursuing a tenure track in academia, working for government or non-government organizations, or applying for a permanent position in industry.
 The fact that much fewer industrial postdoc positions are available, in contrast with the abundance of academic postdoc positions (though individual experience may vary here), also contributes to the limited awareness about them.

 I believe that it is worth doing a postdoc in industrial research, both professionally and personally.
-If you have the opportunity to work with a good mentor, in a supportive team, and in a company that respects and values research, it can be a rewarding step in your career.
+If you have the opportunity to work with a good supervisor, in a supportive team, and in a company that respects and values research, it can be a rewarding step in your career.

 I came to this conclusion by working with and learning from postdocs both in